FAQ

 1. declare the University of Parma as your first affiliation;

-2. use the institutional email address (@unipr.it) of the type or
+2. use the institutional email address (@unipr.it) in the following types: <name.surname@unipr.it>; <name.surname@studenti.unipr.it>.

 .